-The key to delivering efficiencies in our pensions administration is the full implementation of i-Connect which allows for the automation of transfer of member data from employers' payroll systems to the pensions administration system on a i-Connect brings many benefits for employers including maintaining data in line with statutory rules and a beneficial impact on employer pension contribution rates.
+The key to delivering efficiencies in our pensions administration is the full implementation of i-Connect which allows for the automation of transfer of member data from employers' payroll systems to the pensions administration system on a monthly basis, thus reducing the need for manual inputting; reducing the workload of end-of-year reconciliation and ensuring the maintenance of a stable and accurate membership database.

+I-Connect brings many benefits for employers including maintaining data in line with statutory rules and a beneficial impact on employer pension contribution rates.